 You may also like this article: Barter items you should have for SHTF.

-Start offering to do things for your neighbors and ask them to do things for you.
+Start offering to do things for your neighbors.
+However, ask them to do things for you.
 Do this even if you can actually take care of everything yourself.
 It’s a good way of bonding and getting to know each other’s skills.
-It provides a good opportunity to learn whom you can trust and whether you yourself are trustworthy.
+It provides a good opportunity to learn who you can trust and whether you yourself are trustworthy.

 Garage sales are good occasions to know your neighbors and to stock up on preparedness supplies.
 You will be able to discuss with people from your community and know more about their prepping plans.
 If someone sells a camp stove because he never used it and thinks he never will, then that person might not be into prepping.
 But if someone sells a similar item because he got a better model, you might have some common topics to discuss.
 It’s all about knowing your neighbors and you can tell a lot about a person based on the stuff he owns.